intel/media-delivery/doc/virtualization.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 The essential part of SR-IOV setup is resource allocation for each VM.
 We will
-described the trivial case of creating 1 VM maximizing out it's resources.
-Mind
+describe the trivial case of creating 1 VM relying on kernel mode driver auto provisioning
-that such resource allocation will make GPU basically unusable from the host.
+which distributes resources equally for each VM.

 * Check card number assigned to GPU device::